muellerflorian/parker-rna-loc-elegans/docs/cell-membrane-dist.md

 `Hist [max]`     | int  | 100 | Maximum value for bins to calculate membrane enrichment.
 `FQ file` | str  |   | **FULL** path name for FQ file to be analyzed.

-### Launch an analysis and monitor progress
+### Launch analysis and monitor progress
 To analyze a FQ results file, you have to

 1. Specify the required parameters in the plugin interface.
     This includes to **copy & paste** the FULL name of the FQ results file that should be analyzed.
 0. Execute plugin with clicking on the Plugin name `CellMembraneDist`.
 0. The specified file will then be processed and the final distance enrichment histogram displayed in the interface.
-More plots and results file will be stored on the disk.
+More plots and result files will be stored as detailed below.

 Once you start the analysis, ImJoy will show you a progress window with progressbars for the different steps.
 Once done, it will display the final result in this image.